 Annex C. (normative) ZIP Appnote.txt Clarifications

-The ZIP specification includes a number of features that packages do not support.
-Some ZIP features are clarified in the context of this Open Packaging specification.
-Package producers and consumers shall adhere to the requirements noted below.
+The ZIP specification imposes requirements on ZIP archives and those on applications that handle ZIP archives.

+This appendix shows additional requirements on ZIP archives.
+A ZIP archive representing an abstract package shall satisfy these requirements.

+This appendix also shows additional requirements on applications that handle ZIP packages.
+A consumer of ZIP packages shall satisfy these requirements..

 C.1 Archive File Header Consistency

-Data describing files stored in the archive is substantially duplicated in the Local File Headers and Data Descriptors, and in the File headers within the Central Directory Record.
-For a ZIP archive to be a physical layer for a package, the package implementer shall ensure that the ZIP archive holds equal values in the appropriate fields of every File Header within the Central Directory and the corresponding Local File Header and Data Descriptor pair, when the Data Descriptor exists, except as described in Table C–5 for bit 3 of general-purpose bit flags.
-[M3.14]
+Note: Data describing files stored in the archive are substantially duplicated in the Local File Headers and Data Descriptors, and in the File headers within the Central Directory Record.

+The ZIP archive shall hold equal values in the appropriate fields of every File Header within the Central Directory and the corresponding Local File Header and Data Descriptor pair, when the Data Descriptor exists, except as described in Table C–5 for bit 3 of general-purpose bit flags.

 C.2 Data Descriptor Signature

-Packages may contain a 4-byte signature value 0x08074b50 at the beginning of Data Descriptors, immediately before the crc-32 field.
-Package implementers should be able to read packages, whether or not a signature exists.
+Package consumers shall read packages, whether or not a 4-byte signature value 0x08074b50 exists at the beginning of Data Descriptors, immediately before the crc-32 field.

 C.3 Table Key

-“Yes” — During consumption of a package, a "Yes" value for a field in a table in Annex C indicates a package implementer shall support reading the ZIP archive containing this record or field, however, support might mean ignoring.
-[M3.15] During production of a package, a “Yes” value for a field in a table in Annex C indicates that the package implementer shall write out this record or field.
-[M3.16]
+Blank — No additional requirements

-“No” — A “No” value for a field in a table in Annex C indicates the package implementer should not use this record or field.
-[M3.17]
+“No” — a ZIP archive shall not contain this record or field.

-“Optional” — An “Optional” value for a record in a table in Annex C indicates that package implementers might write this record during production.
-[O3.2]
+“Partially” — A “Partially” value for a record indicates that additional requirements on this record or field are defined elsewhere.

-“Partially, details below” — A “Partially, details below” value for a record in a table in Annex C indicates that the record contains fields that might not be supported by package implementers during production or consumption.
-See the details in the corresponding table to determine requirements.
-[M3.18]

-“Only used when needed” — The value “Only used when needed” associated with a record in a table in Annex C indicates that the package implementer shall use the record only when needed to store data in the ZIP archive.
-[M3.19]

-Table C–1,“Support for records”, specifies the requirements for package production, consumption, and editing in regard to particular top-level records or fields described in the ZIP Appnote.txt.
-[Note: Editing, in this context, means in-place modification of individual records.
-A format specification can require editing applications to instead modify content in-memory and re-write all parts and relationships on each save in order to maintain more rigorous control of ZIP record usage. end note]
+Table C–1,“Support for records”, specifies the additional requirements in regard to particular top-level records or fields described in the ZIP Appnote.txt.

 Table C–1.
 Support for records